Minimum wage country profile for Romania

 The National Council for Small- and Medium-sized Enterprises (Consiliul Național al Întreprinderilor Private Mici și Mijlocii din România, CNIPMMR)

-The Labour Code stipulates only that the government must consult with employers’ organizations and trade unions before setting the minimum wage.
+The Labour Code stipulates only that the government must consult with employers’ organisations and trade unions before setting the minimum wage.
 According to the Social Dialogue Law (Law 367/2022 replacing Law 62/2011), consultations take place within the framework of the National Tripartite Council.
-The agenda for the Council meetings is set by the government, which means that there is no official fixed rule when it comes to updating the minimum wage — for example, there is no regulated calendar.
-In practice, up until 2025, the minimum wage was updated at least annually, either towards the end or at the beginning of the year.
-There were rare exceptions to this rule ꟷ for example, 2020.
+Until 2025, the agenda for the Council meetings was entirely set by the government, which means that there is no official fixed rule when it comes to updating the minimum wage — for example, there was no regulated calendar and no guarantee that the minimum wage would be put on the agenda.
+In practice, up until 2025, the minimum wage was updated at least annually, either towards the end or at the beginning of the year, with prior consultations in the National Tripartite Council.
+There were rare exceptions to this rule — for example, 2020.
 Starting with January 2025, the minimum wage is legally supposed to be set once per year, at the beginning of January.

 The purchasing power of the minimum wage and the cost of living